biigle/laptop/README.md

 # BIIGLE Distribution

 **This is the production configuration of the "BIIGLE laptop" of Biodata Mining Group.
-You can adapt this configuration to install BIIGLE on your own device in a local network.**
+You can adapt this configuration to install BIIGLE on your own device in a local network.
+See the [setup instructions](https://github.com/biigle/laptop/wiki/Setup-instructions) to get started.**

 This is the production setup of BIIGLE (fork of [biigle-distribution](https://github.com/biigle/distribution)).